microsoft/linux-tracer/README.md

 ## Confirm investigation package is created
 - You should find a package named betaXplatPerformanceTool-<--date-->.zip

-# Tested and known to have produced the expected results in the following systems:
+# Known to work in the following systems:
 - RHEL 8.2 (Ootpa)
 - Ubuntu 20.04.4 LTS (Focal Fossa)
 - CentOS 7.9